wpeka/gdpr-cookie-consent/README.txt

 7. Cookie Compliance Notice

 == Change Log ==
+= 3.4.1 =
+* New Feature: A/B Testing: Introduced A/B testing capabilities for cookie banners, allowing users to experiment with different banner designs and content to optimize user engagement and consent rates.
+* Bug Fixes: Implemented several under-the-hood improvements to enhance plugin stability and performance.

 = 3.4.0 =
 * Major Update: We’ve completely revamped the interface to make it more intuitive, user-friendly, and efficient.
 * Fix: Minor bug fixes and improvements.